 - A plan helps to always know what to write.
 When you have it all drafted for at least six months in advance, you won’t get stuck with writing because of the lack of ideas.
-There will be no writer’s blocks and nerves about what topic to cover.
+There will be no writer’s block and nerves about what topic to cover.

 A content plan for a blog is as important as a business plan for a company.
-After all, the competition is enormous, only in the years 2014-2020, the number of bloggers grew by 10 million!
+After all, the competition is enormous, only in the years 2014-2020, the number of bloggers grown by 10 million!

 How can one beat that?
 Well, with a smart strategy and planning beforehand, of course.

-How to make a plan for your blog?
+How to plan content for a blog?